grannycart/by-sound-alone/index.md

 ----------------------------------------

-### More information:
-A complete novel: 118k+ words, 380+ pages.
-The content is entirely free, released under a Creative Commons open-content non-commercial license.
-I encourage you to download and share the e-book files.
-(For a paper version you have to buy it from one of our corporate overlords.
-Sorry.
-I still encourage you to share the paper books though.)

-* Want to get a quick feel for it?
-[Read a "preview"](_posts/2024-03-01-preview.md)
-    * (800 words/~3 min read)
-    * Not an excerpt or summary, but a series of slices to give you a feel for the book.
-(Does it begin with "In a world..."?
-Sure does!)
-* **Note: the book is heavy with profanity (they're sailors you know).
-If swearing bothers you, BSA is probably not the book for you.**

-[//]: # (Removed this bullet 2024-01-13: Not ready to commit to a whole book yet?
-Here's a short story I'm working on that is set in the same universe, still with plenty of submarine action: Untitled Short Story 13k wordscontent/untitled-submarine-short-story.md)

 ### What's it like?
 Maybe you _shouldn't_ read this book.
 It’s loud, grimy, and takes place almost entirely inside a greasy machine with no windows.